Welcome!

 Hi!
-I am a Ph.D. student in the department of Electrical and Computer Engineering (ECE) at University of Wisconsin-Madison, advised by Prof. Dimitris Papailiopoulos and Prof. Kangwook Lee.
+I am a Ph.D. candidate in the department of Electrical and Computer Engineering (ECE) at University of Wisconsin-Madison, advised by Prof. Dimitris Papailiopoulos and Prof. Kangwook Lee.
 I received my M.S. in 2018 from Seoul National University, where I was advised by Prof. Jungwoo Lee and learned about communication systems.
 I also received my B.S. in ECE from Seoul National University.
 I am a recipient of the Korean Government Scholarship Program for Study Overseas.

 I am open to research collaboration and internship opportunities.